asbjornh/tiny-spring/README.md

 npm install tiny-spring
 ```

-This small library exposes a `String` class that can be used to interpolate between values using spring dynamics.

-There are no DOM-methods or other framework-specific things included, which means you can use with whatever framework you want.
+This small library helps you interpolate values using [spring dynamics](https://en.wikipedia.org/wiki/Harmonic_oscillator).
+There's no DOM-stuff or framework specifics included so you can use with whatever framework or library you want.

-If you want to use this with `React.js`, there is [use-spring-effect](https://www.npmjs.com/package/use-spring-effect) which uses `tiny-spring` internally.
+If you're using `React.js`, there is [use-spring-effect](https://www.npmjs.com/package/use-spring-effect) which uses `tiny-spring` internally.

 ## Browser support